 High-intensity Fitness program like “ Insanity”, “Freeletics” or “Crossfit”

 There are a good number of such programs out now.
 Both, in fitness clubs, and to do at home.
 They are super intensive, and probably get you the fittest, in the shortest amount of time.
 But you should be pretty fit to start with, and strict to hold on to the schedule.
 It’s something different, and definitely not for everyone.
 But if you do it, you’ll get surf fit like never before.

 Of course, there are countless other options, these are only a few I tried and recommend.
 Try one or a combination of them, stick with it all the way to your next trip, and see how it goes.
 Maybe next time you try something else.
 Maybe because something else works better for you, or just because something so monotonous compared to surfing gets you bored sooner than you know.

 And most important!

-Don’t think just because you do a one hour training at home, a few times per week, you’re fit enough to surf 6 hours on a daily base!
-It’s not the same, and a good training and preparation help you to get fit and ready, but you’re still not on top the pecking order, and that’s ok that way!
+Don’t think just because you do a one-hour training at home, a few times per week, you’re fit enough to surf 6 hours on a daily base!
+It’s not the same, and good training and preparation help you to get fit and ready, but you’re still not on top the pecking order, and that’s ok that way!